TomPlum/react-git-log/README.md

-# :seedling: Git Log Visualiser
+# :seedling: React Git Log

 A flexible and interactive React component for visualising Git commit history.
 Displays a branching graph alongside commit, branch and tag metadata, with support for customised theming.